masihi/Overthewire-Labs/README.md

 ## Bandit

 I have a script to solve most levels automatically.
-There are some to difficult to make where I simply commented the solution and added the password to the solutions file.
+There are some to difficult too make where I simply commented the solution and added the password to the solutions file.

 install sshpass to execute script (works on Linux)